mrdaniellewis/react-listboxes/docs/select.md

 ## Usage

 This is a stateless controlled component.
-You must respond to `setValue` to update the selected value.
+You must respond to `onValue` or `onChange` to update the selected value.

 ```js
 const [value, setValue] = useState(initialValue);